Soliton: In fiber optics

 Much experimentation has been done using solitons in fiber optics applications.
 Solitons in a fiber optic system are described by the Manakov equations.

 Solitons' inherent stability make long-distance transmission possible without the use of repeaters, and could potentially double transmission capacity as well.

-In Arts

-Visionary american artist Paul Laffoley painted "The Solitron" (1997), in which he depicted the soliton wave as a neoalchemichal way of achieving perpetual stillness.

 In biology

 Solitons may occur in proteins and DNA.
 Solitons are related to the low-frequency collective motion in proteins and DNA.

 A recently developed model in neuroscience proposes that signals, in the form of density waves, are conducted within neurons in the form of solitons.
 Solitons can be described as almost lossless energy transfer in biomolecular chains or lattices as wave-like propagations of coupled conformational and electronic disturbances.